The Garden at The Berkeley, Knightsbridge

 The Nest, Marylebone

-The treehouse craze has come to the capital in the form of this recent hotel opening in Marylebone.
+The treehouse craze arrived in the capital in the form of this recent hotel opening in Marylebone.
 All rooms are perched high in the city skyline and feature big bay windows that look out to some of London’s most iconic landmarks.
 The Nest is a spacious and open rooftop terrace, with uninterrupted skyline views and ample space, making it well suited to social-distancing measures.
-Now open to the public, it’s serving breakfast, lunch and dinner, and weekend brunch for the first time.
-Dishes include wild mushroom frittata; waffles with berries and cream; and stone-baked flatbreads.
-When it comes to drinks, a range of cocktails – such as ‘Avocado Bellini’, ‘Whisky Colada’ and ‘Coconut Manhattan’ – are accompanied by alcoholic slushies and sharers.
+Open from lunch through to dinner, dishes include wild mushroom frittata; waffles with berries and cream; and stone-baked flatbreads.

 14-15 Langham Place, Marylebone, W1B 2QS